Authors win class status over Google digital books

 Lawyers for the plaintiffs did not immediately respond to requests for comment.

-In March 2011, Chin cited antitrust and copyright concerns in rejecting a proposed comprehensive $125 million (81.1 million pounds) settlement, saying it went "too far" in letting Google effectively conduct "wholesale copying of copyrighted works without permission."
+In March 2011, Chin cited antitrust and copyright concerns in rejecting a proposed comprehensive $125 million settlement, saying it went "too far" in letting Google effectively conduct "wholesale copying of copyrighted works without permission."

 Chin was elevated in 2010 to the federal appeals court in New York, but kept jurisdiction over the Google case, which he had begun overseeing as a trial judge.